divramod/course-react16/README.md

 # 12 Adding Routing to our Burger Project
 # 11 Multi-Page-Feeling in a Single-Page-App: Routing
 # 10 Burger Builder Project: Accessing a Server

 # 9 Reaching out to the Web (Http / Ajax)

+## 152 Module Introduction
+-

 # 8  Real App: The Burger Builder (Basic Version)

+## 151 Useful Resources & Links

+## 150 Wrap Up
+- Aux
+- Backdrop
+- Sidedrawer
+- Lifecycle Hooks
+- BUILDING PROJECTS IS THE BEST WAY TO LEARN ANYTHING

+## 149 Changing the Folder Structure
+- hoc: higher order, no state change
+- containers: state change
+- components: dump

+## 148 Using Component Lifecycle Methods
+- used in functions which trigger sideeffects (server)

+## 147 Improving Performance

+## 146 Prop Type Validation
+- use prop-types when working in teams
+- convert from functional to class based components for using it, dont overdo it

+## 145 Improving the App
+- usage of prop-types
+- usage of lifecycle hooks

+## 144 Adding Hamburger Icon

 ## 143 Adding a SideDrawer Toogle Button
 - setState is async